Pre-sessional English Courses at Kent

 Which course should I apply for?

-To apply for one of our courses, you will need to have a recent IELTS test.
+To apply for one of our courses, you will need to demonstrate your current level of English.
 The course that you can apply for depends on both your English language qualification and your intended programme of study.
+If you are unable to demonstrate your English language level because of COVID-19 closures, please see our Kent English Language Test page for information on our in-house testing.

 Evaluate your score